 The Partition Museum Project (TPMP) was initiated by The Arts and Cultural Heritage Trust (TAACHT) to work towards the establishment of a world class, physical museum, dedicated to the memory of the Partition of the sub-continent in 1947 — its victims, its survivors and its lasting legacy.
 In one of the greatest and most painful upheavals of contemporary history, over twenty million people migrated to a new homeland on the other side of a quickly demarcated border, leaving behind precious memories.
 Often, the journey and relocation was accompanied by traumatic events, and millions of men, women and children lost not just homes, but lives in the attempt to cross over.
 Perhaps the sacrifice of those millions was seen as a necessity for acquiring Independence, and so there has been, largely, a silence around the Partition.

-Soon it will be seventy years since the Partition, but until TAACHT set up the Museum, no memorial, no designated space, no commemoration of any kind to document the migration that led to the birth of the two nations.
 The Partition Museum Project initiated by The Arts and Cultural Heritage Trust has created that space.
 Since the project was launched last year, it has received the support nationally and internationally of many well-known personalities, some of whom are listed below.